ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 None of the studies referenced in the development of this project employed the use of regression to study the effects of different factors on educational attainment.
 One of the goals of this project is to use a regression model to capture how race, Hispanic ethnicity, and gender explain differential trends in educational attainment.
 This research shed light on the strength of the relationship between each of the factors.
 It could also help determine which of these factors plays a bigger role as a determinant of educational attainment.

-This project also looks to take on the task of an interdisciplinary study, as research from various fields of study including Sociology and Economics will be leveraged in the creation of a tool that is created using computer science and data science fundamentals.
+This project also looks to take on the task of an interdisciplinary study, as research from various fields of study including Sociology and Economics are leveraged in the creation of this tool, developed using computer science and data science fundamentals.
 The goal is that this project represents a type of study called Computation Social Science Fusion Analysis, where multiple disciplines are used together in order to analyze data and draw greater conclusions from that data (had only traditional data analysis been employed) [@kauf] & [@jing].

 ## Goals of the Project

 **EduAttain** addresses racial, ethnic, and gender inequalities in educational attainment in the United States through the use of interactive visualizations and statistical analysis by way of a *binary logistic regression*.
 This project leverages data from *Integrated Public Use Microdata (IPUMS) Current Population Survey (CPS)* microdata, which is harmonized to include relevant demographic information about the US population.
 The data itself is cross-sectional, encompassing years 2010-2015 in the United States.
 Specifically, the variables in the data extract, created using IPUMS’ platform, include the survey year (YEAR), state identified by FIPS code (STATE), age (AGE), sex (SEX), race (RACE), Hispanic origin (HISPAN), educational attainment code (EDUC), total family income (FTOTVAL), birthplace (BPL), and total personal income (INCTOT).
 Additional variables were included in the extract, for the purposes of aiding in identification of individuals and individual households, and analysis of specific data: household record of CPSID (CPSID), month (MONTH), household serial number (SERIAL), person number in sample unit (PERNUM), final person-level weight for analysis (WTFINL), and the person-level used for supplement data (ASECWT).

 Due to the size of the data extract, an SQLite database was employed to store the data, which allowed access to all of the data to be used in RStudio for data cleaning and manipulation in order to generate statistics and visualizations, telling of the educational trends present amongst the varying identity groups represented in the data.
 One such transformation is to limit the data to observations at or above 18 years old, to only take adults into account within the analysis.
-For this project, the pie chart will be the main visualization generated to illustrate the data.
-These visualizations will be constructed for each year and each identity group, as to give an idea of the proportion of that population that attained a high school education or greater.
+For this project, pie charts are the main visualization generated to illustrate the data.
+These visualizations cover each year and each identity group in the data, as to give an idea of the proportion of that population that attained a high school education or greater.
 An example of these visualizations can be observed in **Figures 1-2**.

 ![US Male Educational Attainment in 2010](images/malexedu2010.png)

 ![US Female Educational Attainment in 2010](images/femalexedu2010.png)

 **Figure 1** presents a pie chart comprised of proportions of the male population either with an education equivalent to some high school or less or high school diploma or greater, while **Figure 2** presents a similar pie chart but for the female population accounted for in 2010.
-This along with additional statistics and visualizations will be output on a web-based dashboard, which will allow for users to compare different identity groups or to look at the trend of educational attainment for one identity group over the years.
+This along with additional statistics and visualizations are output, which allowing for users to compare different identity groups or to look at the trend of educational attainment for one identity group over the years.

-**EduAttain** provides the first interactive data analysis dashboard that will simplify the observation of trends in US educational attainment by race, gender, and Hispanic origin, based on Census data.
-The dashboard will also draw comparisons between the yearly trends in educational attainment of the identity groups included, through assessing differences in the proportions of each population that attained an education equivalent to or greater than a high school diploma.
+**EduAttain** provides the first interactive data analysis dashboard that simplifies the observation of trends in US educational attainment by race, gender, and Hispanic origin, based on Census data.
+The dashboard draws comparisons between the yearly trends in educational attainment of the identity groups included, through assessing differences in the proportions of each population that attained an education equivalent to or greater than a high school diploma.
 This is so that the trends based on individual factors can be observed in isolation.
-A final goal of this project is to determine if there is a statistical relationship between educational attainment and each of these factors, and whether these factors can be viewed as determinants of educational attainment, both of which will be accomplished through the use of a binary logistic regression.
+A final goal of this project is to determine if there is a statistical relationship between educational attainment and each of these factors, and whether these factors can be viewed as determinants of educational attainment, both of which are accomplished through the use of a binary logistic regression.

 Many of the findings presented in **EduAttain** echo that of what is already recorded in the literature while also providing detailed insight on specific racial and ethnic populations' rates of educational attainment, at times providing results contrary to what previous scholarship has established.